 DSW (USA), LMSW (NY), MPS-CSA (USA); MSS (Econ) & LLB (Bangladesh).

-Mohsin Ali was graduated from High School (10th Grade –in 1968 and 12th Grade in 1970).
-He got admission for the undergraduate study in Economics at Rajshahi University in 1970.
-He obtained MSS in Economics in 1982 and LLB in 1981 under Dhaka University, Bangladesh.
+Mohsin Ali graduated from High School (10th Grade –in 1968 and 12th Grade in 1970).
+He got admission for undergraduate study in Economics at Rajshahi University in 1970.
+He obtained MSS in Economics in 1982 and LLB in 1981 from Dhaka University, Bangladesh.
 He had a break of study from 1971 to 1978.

 After the liberation, the Father of the Nation Bangabandhu Sheikh Mujibur Rahman came back to free Bangladesh from the Pakistani prison.
 Mohsin Ali and his freedom fighters returned the arms and weapons to him.
 Upon the call of Bangabandhu Sheikh Mujib, he gave up his university education and engaged himself along with his other freedom fighters in rebuilding activities of the war-torn nation.
 He established an NGO (Non-Government Organization) named Gonomilon (Peoples’ Union) in 1972 through which he started rebuilding the war-ravaged nation with the programs such as Tebhaga Khamar (Three-shared Farm with the landlord, farmworkers, and the association), Mass Education, Cottage Industries, Micro-Credits, Paramedics, Health Education, Skills Development and Employment Creation/Income Generation programs for the poor men/women and building of houses, roads and bridges which were destroyed and burnt by the Pakistani armed forces.